Chapter 11 : The Hospital Wing

 Most people would assume that it had been one day, but Rose knew better.
 She’d spent three days passed out in the hospital wing after a nasty fall from her broomstick in her third year, and Roxanne had once been in the hospital wing for nearly two weeks with a concussion, most of which she had no memory of.

 Rose tried to quell her growing panic, but she was fighting a losing battle.
 Just as she was beginning to really lose it, however, the door opened and Albus stuck his head in.
 “I won’t upset her, I promise,” he said.
-Madam Pomfrey gave him a penetrating look, and then walked back into her office.
+Madam Byrd gave him a penetrating look, and then walked back into her office.

 He came over and sat down next to the bed, and she grabbed his arm.
 “Al!
 How long have I been out for?”

-He frowned.
 “Less than a day.
-Why?”
+You’re feeling better, then?”

-Al looked confused.
+Al looked lost.
 “What?”

+“He put something in my tea!”
 She did not understand how Albus was not reacting more strongly to this fact.